 Anchors (Control Points): The points where this line is fixed to the chart are called anchors or control points.
 The line is always anchored at either ends in all the programs (black point and white point), that I have come across.
 Clicking on the line anywhere creates another anchor at that point.
 All the anchors or control points can be moved within the chart area for the desired results.

 The luminosity of various values (dark to light) can be changed by creating a new anchor on the diagonal line and then moving it.
 When an anchor is moved, the line moves as a whole between the adjoining anchors.
 This is to ensure that there are no unexpected results.
-Moving a range of values with emphasis on a specific region gives natural looking results.
+Moving a range of values with an emphasis on a specific region gives natural-looking results.

 (This is an example image that I’ll be using for this write-up along with Curves Tool from GIMP)